phelps-matthew/brain-cloud/README.md

 # <img src="/cloud-upload-alt-solid.svg" width="35"> brain-cloud

 ## What is brain cloud?
-It is a personal knowledge database focused on *mentally* efficient storage and retrieval or note-like information.
+It is a personal knowledge database focused on *mentally* efficient storage and retrieval of note-like information.

 ![](features_1.gif)